borisnliscool/Discord-Bot-Base/README.md

 # Node-Discord-Bot
 Simple Discord bot starting template, that includes basic commands and utility features.
+(Please note that there are far better bot-bases than this one out there, but this was just ment to be a little coding challange!)

 ## Usage:
 1. Clone the repo